Brooks, Morant help Grizzlies beat Timberwolves 137-121

 TIP-INS

-Grizzlies: G Grayson Allen missed his second game with a sore left ankle. … Crowder had a pair of 4-point plays in the first half.
+Grizzlies: G Grayson Allen missed his second game with a sore left ankle. … Jaren Jackson Jr., who missed the last game with a sore left knee, returned to action. … Crowder had a pair of 4-point plays in the first half.
 He is the first Memphis player with multiple four-point plays in a game since Mike Miller on Dec.
-14, 2007. … Jonas Valanciunas had 10 points and 14 rebounds. … Morant has reached at least 20 points in three straight games, the first time a Memphis rookie has achieved that since O.J.
-Mayo had four straight late in the 2008-09 season.
+14, 2007. … Jonas Valanciunas had 10 points and 12 rebounds.

 UP NEXT